10 Best Easel Style Dry Erase Boards

 Height Adjustment and User Range

 Not every presenter is the same height, and not every session is delivered while standing.
 Many tripod models offer telescoping legs that let you lower the board for seated accessibility or raise it for standing use.
 Rolling boards sometimes adjust at the frame rather than the legs, allowing the surface to slide up and down a fixed upright.
 If children will use the board, verify that the minimum height is low enough for comfortable reach.
-If multiple adults share the board in a coworking space, a broad adjustment range reduces ergonomic strain.
+If multiple adults share the board in a coworking space, a broad adjustment range reduces ergonomic strain across users.

 Frame Materials and Longevity